-Working my way through the auction catalogues heading toward the December sales in London, I was side-tracked from my usual quest for quality double rifles and shotguns by the appearance, in the bolt-rifle section, of a style of sporting gun that has largely become lost in our historical archive.
+Working my way through the auction catalogues heading toward some sales in London a while ago, I was side-tracked from my usual quest for quality double rifles and shotguns by the appearance, in the bolt-rifle section, of a style of sporting gun that has largely become lost in our historical archive.

 While many modern custom rifles are still built on classic Mauser ’98 actions, the British equivalent has all but disappeared from the lexicon of hunting rifles.
 While the WW2 German army were cycling 8mm rounds through their Mausers, the Brits were equipped with a .303 calibre rifle based on the Lee bolt-action.
 During the first third of the 20th century, both Mauser and Lee actions appeared as sporting rifles.
 A refresher course on this out-of-favour classic is due.